Apply

 Graduate Students:

-Rotation Project 1: Screening of small molecule inhibitors of de-ubiquitinating enzyme USP7.
-This project is part of current NIH-funded research in the lab and directly translates into development of new anti-cancer treatments.
-A rotation student will gain experience in bacterial expression of recombinant human proteins, many aspects of protein purification, including multiple chromatography techniques, and will be introduced to major structural biology methods such as biomolecular NMR spectroscopy and X-ray crystallography.
+Rotation Project 1: Screening of small molecule compounds targeting de-ubiquitinating enzyme USP7.
+This project directly translates into the development of new treatments for Hao-Fountain syndrome.
+A rotation student will gain experience in bacterial expression of recombinant human proteins, and many aspects of protein purification, including multiple chromatography techniques, and will be introduced to major structural biology methods such as biomolecular NMR spectroscopy and X-ray crystallography.

 Rotation Project 2: The role of conformational dynamics in USP7 function.
 USP7 is a dynamic enzyme that can adopt active and inactive conformations in solution.
-Although structure of the enzyme is known it provides only a static snapshot of the enzyme in action.
-The aim of this project is to characterize conformational dynamics of the enzyme in solution.
-This is part of a larger USP7 work that is currently funded by NIH and NSF.
+Although the structure of the enzyme is known it provides only a static snapshot of the enzyme in action.
+This project aims to characterize the conformational dynamics of the enzyme in solution.
 A rotating student will learn advanced protein biochemistry and biomolecular NMR.

 Rotation Project 3: Analysis of mutations of patients with USP7-related diseases.
-This project will test the effect of know pathogenic mutations of USP7 on structure and function of the enzyme.
-During rotation a student will gain extensive experience in moleular biology, protein biochemistry and molecular modeling.
+This project will test the effect of Hao-Fountain syndrome patient-derived mutations of USP7 on the structure and function of the enzyme.
+During rotation, a student will gain extensive experience in molecular biology, protein biochemistry, enzymology, and molecular modeling.

 Please contact Irina Bezsonova directly at bezsonova@uchc.edu.